Monoclonal antibody therapy: Chimeric and humanized

 To reduce murine antibody immunogenicity (attacks by the immune system against the antibody), murine molecules were engineered to remove immunogenic content and to increase immunologic efficiency.
 This was initially achieved by the production of chimeric (suffix -ximab) and humanized antibodies (suffix -zumab).
 Chimeric antibodies are composed of murine variable regions fused onto human constant regions.
-Taking human gene sequences from the kappa light chain and the IgG1 heavy chain results in antibodies that are approximately 65% human.
-This reduces immunogenicity, and thus increases serum half-life.
+Taking human gene sequences from the kappa light chain and the IgG1 heavy chain results in antibodies that are approximately 65-75% human.
+This reduces immunogenicity, and thus increases serum half-life as the chimeric or humanized antibody is less likely to be recognized as foreign by the bodies immune system.

 Humanised antibodies are produced by grafting murine hypervariable regions on amino acid domains into human antibodies.
 This results in a molecule of approximately 95% human origin.
 Humanised antibodies bind antigen much more weakly than the parent murine monoclonal antibody, with reported decreases in affinity of up to several hundredfold.
 Increases in antibody-antigen binding strength have been achieved by introducing mutations into the complementarity determining regions (CDR), using techniques such as chain-shuffling, randomization of complementarity-determining regions and antibodies with mutations within the variable regions induced by error-prone PCR, E. coli mutator strains and site-specific mutagenesis.